ti-cortex-m4/demo-java-completablefuture/doc/_CompletableFuture.md

 ### methods to handle errors
 Handle exceptional conditions at runtime
-Help make programs more resilient by handling erroneous computations gracefully exceptionally(Async) handle whenComplete
+Help make programs more resilient by handling erroneous computations gracefully

+exceptionally(Async)
+When exception occurs, replace exception with result value

+handle
+Handle outcome of a stage & return new value

+whenComplete
+Handle outcome of a stage, whether a result value or an exception

 ### methods with timeout